commercialhaskell/stack/doc/build-overview.md

 * For all package name + component, ensure that the package is a project package, and add that package + component to the set of project targets.
-* Ensure that no target has been specified multiple times.
+* Ensure that no target has been specified multiple times. (*FIXME* Mihai states: I think we will need an extra consistency step for internal libraries.
+Sometimes stack needs to use the mangled name (`z-package-internallibname-z..`), sometimes the `package:internallibname` one.
+But I think this will become obvious when doing the code changes.)

 We now have an update four package maps, a new set of dependency targets, and a new set of project package targets (potentially with